-Grow your business by refreshing weathered and faded vinyl homes.
 Even though vinyl siding is one of the most common exterior building materials, many homeowners are not aware that it can be painted.
 Repainting vinyl siding not only helps clients easily boost their home's curb appeal it is a lot less expensive than re-siding.
 That's where a professional painting contractor comes in.

 Step 1: Cleaning Vinyl Siding